 Another area where wishful thinking is constantly explored is advertising.
 John Thomas Landry, marketing expert and the creator of the Marlboro Country campaigns, was famously supposed to have said “in a world that was becoming increasingly complex and frustrating for the ordinary man, the cowboy represented an antithesis – a man whose environment was simplistic and relatively pressure free.
 He was his own man in a world he owned.”
 Of course, what worked in the sixties doesn’t necessarily work today.
 As a symbol, the Marlboro Man rather represents death, than freedom, especially for all those who have lost family members to lung cancer.

 Obviously, nature can still be evil.
-In the case of the dead moose, the most natural explanation was a lightning strike, even though veterinarians couldn’t agree on why the remains weren’t showing signs of burns.
 When thousands of Swedish eighteen-year-olds were asked the question what scared them the most, natural disasters were one of the top answers.
 ‘Evil Nature’ is clearly turning against us.
 Disaster is nature’s revenge after decades of human provocations.
 But it is too scary to imagine the unknown.
 Technology is what got modern society into this mess, but it is also what separates us from the past.
 In Collapse: How Societies Choose to Fail or Succeed (2005), the ecologist Jared Diamond explains how technological solutions to environmental problems are far more expensive than preventive measures to avoid creating the problem.
 He compares the cleanup costs after major oil spills to “the modest cost of safety measures effective at minimizing the risks” in the first place.
 When it comes to environmental issues, prevention is more effective than cures.